 Prehabilitation is often suggested if you are having surgery.
-It is also useful if you are starting radiotherapy or chemotherapy, especially chemoradiation (pages 110 to 111).
+It is also useful if you are starting radiotherapy or chemotherapy, especially chemoradiation.

 Even if your treatment is starting a few weeks after your diagnosis, improving your general health can make a difference.
 It can help you to feel you are doing something by being involved in your cancer treatment.